prabhleen1917/crypto-dashboard/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Description

+Following pages have been made
+1) Homepage - List of trending stocks with information and Search functionality on the basis of stock name.
+2) Details Page - We have introduced the feature of chart visulaistion using ApexChart library.
+Along with this, there are filters on the charts days wise.
+There is also an option to download the visulisations in png, sbg, jpg
+3) News Feed - There is a nes page which shows the trending news.
+4) Navbar

 ## Learn More

 To learn more about Next.js, take a look at the following resources: